-Unnao rape survivor’s father demands Hyderabad like encounter for accused
+Unnao rape survivor’s father demands Hyderabad-like encounter for accused

 He said the persons involved in the incident should be killed either by encounter or by hanging, adding that they do not have any right to live.

 "We will go to Bihar from here.
-She has already been burnt by the accused persons and now we will burry her," he said.
+She has already been burnt by the accused persons and now we will bury her," he said.

 The 23-year-old woman, who was set ablaze by some men, the accused who raped her in Unnao, Uttar Pradesh has died at Safdarjung Hospital in Delhi on Friday night.